SPOTLIGHT ON BRONCHIECTASIS

 Recognising the telltale symptoms of bronchiectasis

 Do you often have a stubborn cough, shortness of breath, or keep getting sick with chest infections?
 If so, you might have a condition called bronchiectasis.
-It's important to recognize the early signs of this lung problem so you can get help from a doctor.
+It's important to recognise the early signs of this lung problem so you can get help from a doctor.

 What is Bronchiectasis?